 Most captured areas in Sabtang:

 6. Paoay Church

-Where: Marcos Ave, Paoay, Ilocos Norte
+Where: Marcos Avenue, Paoay, Ilocos Norte

-One of the finest Baroque churches in the Philippines, Paoay Church is notably known for massive buttresses that makes the whole structure formidable against earthquakes.
+One of the finest baroque churches in the Philippines, Paoay Church is notably known for massive buttresses that makes the whole structure formidable against earthquakes.

 Because of its old age, historical significance, and mystifying beauty, it has been recognized as a UNESCO World Heritage Site since 1993.